 sure sap and other contaminants are removed.

 This is the most important difference about cleaning wood decks over composite

 decks because there are many places where rot and moisture can set in that will start the decay process.

 top and bottom rail and rail to post connections.

 Elevate the stair stringers from the wet landing.
 Ideally keep them 1/2"

-Look for fascia board starting to warp of separate at corners and repair
+Look for fascia boards starting to warp or separate at corners and repair

 Look also for water pooling on certain deck boards.
 Warped boards can catch

-and carefully sand the board flat if its minor.
-Or else remove it and flip it over.
+and carefully sand the board flat.
+Otherwise remove it and flip it over.

 where you notice water pooling and particularly if there are nails set